That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 LinkedIn acquired the platform in 2012 for $119 million.

-LinkedIn itself was bought by Microsoft in 2016, with SlideShare sold to Scribd in 2020, partly to help LinkedIn focus on their core objectives.
+LinkedIn itself was bought by Microsoft in 2016, with SlideShare then sold to Scribd in 2020, partly to help LinkedIn focus on their core objectives.

 What Type of Businesses Should Be Using SlideShare for Marketing?